Mathématique: The Set of All You Don't Know

 “What are your hesitations?”

-Telford nods, once, his eyes on New York.
-“Would it help if I told you I genuinely believed that this would be the best thing for him?
-His wife just died of cancer.
+Telford nods, his eyes on New York.
+“Would it help if I told you I genuinely believed this would be the best thing for him?
+His wife died of cancer.
 He’s got no kids.
 No family he keeps in touch with.
 He’s been under house arrest for half a year, throwing himself against this cypher set.
 He’s supposedly been under the protection of the Air Force, but they haven’t done a great job.
-Before I almost recruited him he was completely miserable, and now?
-He’s lost all his personal memories.
+He was completely miserable even before he lost his personal memories.
 I know for a fact that the Air Force has no way of restoring them safely.
-There’s not a lot left for him, on Earth.”
+There’s not a lot left for him on Earth.”

 “Do we have the ability to restore his memories?”